cozy/cozy-stack/docs/konnectors.md

-slug           | the default slug (it can be changed at install time) icon           | an icon for the home description    | a short description of the konnector source         | where the files of the app can be downloaded developer      | `name` and `url` for the developer default_locale | the locale used for the name and description fields
+slug           | the default slug (it can be changed at install time) icon           | an icon for the home description    | a short description of the konnector fields         | the list of required fields with their type source         | where the files of the app can be downloaded developer      | `name` and `url` for the developer default_locale | the locale used for the name and description fields